view of the big river maas with the erasmus bridge and tall buildings with lavender flowers in front

 If you have more time left you can walk through the neighborhood and along the water to the SS Rotterdam, a historic Steam Ship that has now been permanently docked.
 There is a hotel, restaurant and great views from here.

-The best time to visit Rotterdam
+Best time to visit Rotterdam

 father and son walking along the river front with the erasmus bridge in the distance